 Self-service photocopiers are located on all floors of the Rod Library.
 Self-service copying provides black and white copies at 10 cents per page.
 Color copies are available at the copier on second and third floor at the cost of 50 cents per page.
 Only paper supplied by the Rod Library may be used in the self-service photocopiers.
 Self-service copiers also provide duplex, reduction, enlargement, and alternate paper size capabilities.

-- First floor: One photocopier located in front of the Photocopy Desk and one photocopier located outside the Bound Periodicals area.
+- First floor: One photocopier/printer/scanner located outside the bounds periodical area.

-- Second floor: One photocopier located near the main staircase.
+- Second floor: One color photocopier/printer/scanner located near the main staircase.

-- Third floor: One photocopier located near the main staircase.
+- Third floor: One photocopier/printer/scanner located near the main staircase.

 NOTICE: This material may be protected by copyright law (Title 17 U.S. Code)